Meaning Of Intellectual Property Rights

 Music, films, architectural design, literary works (poems, plays and novels) and artistic works (sculptures, photographs, paintings and drawings) come under the category of copyright.

 Now that we know the concept of IPRs, let’s look at the types of IPR.

 Types Of Intellectual Property Rights

 IPR is a form of protection provided to inventors to help them reap benefits from their creative efforts.
 Owners holding IPR can prevent the use of their intellectual property.
 They hold the right to either license, sell or retain their property.

 Following are the types of IPRs:

 A copyright protects artistic and literary work.
 The holder has complete rights and control over the adaptation or reproduction of the work.
 Copyrights last for up to 70 years after the innovator’s death.

 Trademarks are distinctive phrases, words, symbols, or signs.
 They distinguish the services or products of one company from the others.
 Brands usually associate with distinctive trademarks.

 A design protects the outward appearance or the visual style of an object.
 It does not protect unseen design elements of the product.

 Database right is similar to copyright.
 It prevents the copying of significant sections of a database.
 The database right protects the information itself and not the form of information.

 A trade secret is a practice, design, formula, process, or compilation of information.
-This information is utilized by a company to gain a competitive advantage over the others.
+A company utilizes this information to gain a competitive advantage over the others.
 Trade secrets are not disclosed to the world.
 An example of intellectual property rights is the trade secrets obtained by Coca-Cola for its formula.

 After knowing the types of IPRs, we will now see the objectives for the same.